Paulding Farnham: 1889 Paris Exposition

 Orchid brooches exhibited at 1889 Paris Exposition, clockwise from top: Odontoglossum sp., Angraecum eburneum and Cattleya bicolor.

 The Exposition Universelle was held in Paris from May 6 to October 31, 1889, and coincided with the 100th anniversary of the storming of the Bastille during the French Revolution.
 Farnham created approximately 24 life-size orchids composed of enamel, silver and green gold that were accented with pearls and gemstones.
 The flowers were created by molding unannealed silver into the exact shape of the flower in life and coating the form in specially blended and prepared shades of enamel.
+A surviving example of this group is a brooch modeled after Oncidium jonesianum, a rare species of orchid, now in the collection of the Metropolitan Museum of Art, which notes the jewel’s botanical accuracy.
 The enamel designs were adapted from Charles Moore’s Orientalist Saracenic silverware patterns.
 Farnham's collection received a gold medal in the jewelry division at the Exposition.
 In the report of the United States Commission to the Exposition, the orchid brooches were called "one of the most striking features of the entire Exposition."
 The Paris Herald praised the collection for its "boldness and originality of design" and the Jeweler's Circular complemented Farnham "to whose genius the [United States] (Note: The original text said "country.") is indebted."
 Other jewelry pieces had design patterns that were reminiscent of basket-weaving patterns utilized by various Native American tribes, including the Sioux, Navaho and Inuit cultures.
 After the Exposition in 1890, Farnham designed more varieties of the orchid brooches for the private market that were sold at the New York store.